SebastianoF/calie/README.md

 pip install -e .
 ```

-Install [NiftyReg](https://github.com/KCL-BMEIS/niftyreg) (to reproduce some part of the benchmarking)
++ Install [NiftyReg](https://github.com/KCL-BMEIS/niftyreg) (not fundamental, only to reproduce some part of the benchmarking)

 ## Testing